c5shen/WITCH/README.rst

    # 1. Install with pip (--user if no root access)
    pip3 install witch-msa [--user]

-   # 2. After installation, users can run WITCH with either "witch-msa" or "witch.py" anywhere in the system
+   # 2. After installation, users can run WITCH with either "witch-msa" or "witch.py" anywhere in the system.
-   #    (Optional) Include "-y" or "--bypass-setup" to avoid being asked where to put the WITCH config file.
-   #               Using this option will default to use "~/.witch_msa" as the config directory.
-You only
-   #               need to use this option once.
+   #    First time running WITCH will create the config file at ~/.witch_msa/main.config
-   witch-msa [-h] [-y]   # or,
+   witch-msa [-h]   # or,
-   witch.py [-h] [-y]
+   witch.py [-h]

 Install from the source file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~